 The Value of Labor is right because all people have value.
 We must begin the task of systemic reform now.

-Let a Great American Walk Out demonstrate peacefully and lawfully that as long as one person’s value is diminished humanity is diminished, that as long as one person is unjustly sent to prison we are all imprisoned, that as long as one person issued because of bad credit debt we are all debtors.
+Let a Great American Walk Out demonstrate peacefully and lawfully that as long as one person’s value is diminished humanity is diminished, that as long as one person is unjustly sent to prison we are all imprisoned, that as long as one person sued because of bad credit debt we are all debtors.